calleggr/PieServer/README.md

 Able to define GET or POST Request Handlers for an arbitrary path Access Headers, Error Codes and Cookies
 Be able to write to the body output using a stringbuffer.
+A built-in wrapper to SQLite, possibly using [SQLAlchemy](http://www.sqlalchemy.org/)

 ## Proof of Concept:
 As proof of concept, we will implement a basic website that uses every aspect of our framework and uses the [Jinja2](http://jinja.pocoo.org/) templating library to output HTML content, and [SQLite](https://docs.python.org/2/library/sqlite3.html#module-sqlite3) for persistent storage.